Srhurdirsati/QuadCopter-Flight-Controller/README.md

 ## Why I Made This

-I had a dream to create a drone since I was 8years old , a fully custom drone that will be an fpv drone with high speeds , this is my first step to create a flight controller for it , i May bring some sort of updates but for now , it's just a simple flight controller .
+I had a dream to create a drone since I was 8years old , a fully custom drone that will be an fpv drone with high speed , this is my first step to create a flight controller for it , i May bring some sort of updates but for now , it's just a simple flight controller .

 ## BOM